CFESA Bylaws (Revised March 2018)

-(D) Affiliate Members – Any firm, partnership or corporation actively engaged in the business of selling commercial foodservice equipment or interested in promoting quality service shall be eligible for membership as an Affiliate Member of this association.
-(Revised May 2007)
+- Affiliate Non Service Member – Any firm, partnership or corporation actively engaged in the business of selling commercial foodservice equipment, small wares, consulting services, interior design work or who actively promote quality service by virtue of doing business with CFESA Members shall be eligible for membership as an Affiliate Member of this association.
+(Revised March 2018)

-Branch Members, Associate Members, Affiliate Members, and Honorary Members shall have no voting rights, but their representatives shall be entitled to attend general session meetings, shall be eligible for appointment to committees, including the chairmanship there of, and may vote at committee meetings, and shall have such other rights and privileges as may be designated by the Board of Directors, except the right to hold office or to serve as a director.
-Representatives of Branch Members shall be entitled to attend meetings of the Voting Members.
+Affiliate Members shall have no voting rights, but their representatives shall be entitled to attend general session meetings, shall be eligible for appointment to committees, including the chairmanship there of, and may vote at committee meetings, and shall have such other rights and privileges as may be designated by the Board of Directors, except the right to hold office or to serve as a director.
+(Revised March 2018)

 Section 2: Voting

 Each Voting Member shall appoint and certify to the Secretary of the association a person to be its representative in the association and who shall represent, vote and act for the member in all affairs of the association.
 Each Voting Member shall be entitled to one (1) vote.
-If more than one firm, partnership or corporation, are under common control, they shall be considered collectively as one (1) Voting Member.
-“Common control” means that more than 50 percent of each such firm, partnership or corporation is owned by the same person, persons, or entity (Revised October 2015)
+If more than one (1) firm, partnership or corporation, are under common control, they shall be considered collectively as one (1) Voting Member.
+“Common control” means that more than fifty percent (50%) of each such firm, partnership or corporation is owned by the same person, persons, or entity.
+(Revised March 2018)

 Section 3: Election to Membership

 Application for membership will be made in writing to the CFESA Headquarters office.
-The application must be accompanied by proof of valid written service contracts with at least five manufacturers of commercial food service equipment.
-Election to membership will be by vote of the Second Vice President and the Membership Chair.
+Election to membership will be by vote of the Vice Presidents and the Membership Chair.
+(Revised March 2018)

 Section 4: Duration of Membership and Resignation